dulaz41/BlockPass/hardhat/README.md

 ## Deployed Contract Address

-Find below the address of the deployed BlockPass smart contract on the Polygon network:
+Find below the address of the deployed BlockPass smart contract on the Avalanche network:

 - [BP Contract](https://etherscan.io/address/0xabcde12345)